Felbourn/Project-Genesis/GameData/TextureReplacer/README.md

     - new and more robust method for hiding meshes during reflection generation
     - fixed `isVisorReflectionEnabled` being ignored for real reflections
     - fixed issue with non-multiple-of-4 texture dimensions (thanks to sarbian)
+* 2.2.6
+    - fixed cloud reflections from orbit for stable version of EVE
 * 2.2.5
     - reverted immediate texture unloading
 * 2.2.4